 The Usage section provides a summary of how much time a student has spent using Imagine Math PreK-2, as well as their On-Grade Lesson and Prerequisite Lesson pass rates.

 |Avg.
-Weekly Lessons||Shows the average number of lessons a student has completed each week since the beginning of the school year.|
+Weekly Lessons||Shows the average number of lessons the student has completed each week since the beginning of the school year.|

-|Total Lessons YTD||Shows the total number of lessons a student has completed year-to-date.
+|Total Lessons YTD||Shows the total number of lessons the student has completed year-to-date.
 Imagine Math recommends students pass 30 lessons per school year.|

 |Avg.
-Weekly Time||Shows the average time a student has spent working on Imagine Math PreK-2 in and out of school time.|
+Weekly Time||Shows the average time the student has spent working on Imagine Math PreK-2 each week.|

-|Total Time YTD||Shows the total time a student has spent using Imagine Math PreK-2 year-to-date.|
+|Total Time YTD||Shows the total time the student has spent using Imagine Math PreK-2 year-to-date.|

-|On-Grade Lesson Pass Rate||Shows the student's On-Grade Lesson pass rate.
-This includes any lessons students have completed for their rostered grade level.|
+|On-Grade Lesson Pass Rate||Shows the student's pass rate for on-grade-level lessons for their rostered grade level.|

 |Prerequisite Lesson Pass Rate||Shows the student's prerequisite lesson pass rate.
-Prerequisite Lessons support the On-Grade Lessons in a student’s assigned pathway.
-If Imagine Math determines that a student has not mastered a skill that is covered in a lesson, the student receives a Prerequisite Lesson to help ensure that they succeed when they receive the On-Grade Lesson.|
+Prerequisite lessons support the on-grade-level lessons in a student’s assigned pathway.
+If Imagine Math determines that a student has not mastered a skill that is covered in a lesson, the student receives a prerequisite lesson to help ensure that they succeed when they receive the on-grade-level lesson.|

-|Click Print to open a PDF copy of the Student Progress Report that can be printed or saved.|
+|Click Print to open a PDF copy of the Student Progress report that can be printed or saved.|

 The Progress section provides a map showing each student's progress through the lessons in their individualized pathway.
 Students are assigned to their pathway after they complete the Benchmark 1 Test.

-To view student progress
+To view student progress:

 If a student doesn't earn a token in lesson, they can enter Targeted Review and reattempt those activities to earn the tokens.

 Accuracy The percentage of questions that the student answered correctly in the lesson.
 Time on Lesson The total amount of time that the student has spent working on the lesson (if the lesson is still in progress) or the total amount of time that the student took to complete the lesson.
-Completed The date and time that the student completed the lesson.

-Imagine Math recommends that Teachers intervene with students outside of Imagine Math PreK-2 when they do not pass an exercise.
+Imagine Math recommends that teachers intervene with students outside of Imagine Math PreK-2 when they do not pass an exercise.
 After intervention, students can retry the lesson or activity.